Kitware/vtk-js/Sources/Rendering/WebGPU/README.md

 - more cross platform testing and bug fixing, firefox and safari

 # Recently ToDone
+- PBR lighting to replace the simple model currently coded
 - add coordinate systems to Prop
 - update scalarBar actor to not regenerate arrays every camera movement
 - add actor2D